LGBTQ Youth: A Guide for Foster Parents, Counselors, and Social Workers

 Coming out is a huge milestone for many LGBTQ people.
 Coming out involves telling people — whether they are friends, family, or teachers — that one is LGBTQ.
 The act of coming out can be both exciting and frightening for LGBTQ youth, as the reactions of many people are unpredictable and remain unknown until after someone has come out.

-Being open and out can be a huge relief for many LGBTQ youth, especially if they find themselves in supportive environments.
+Being open and out can be a huge relief for many LGBTQ youths, especially if they find themselves in supportive environments.
 According to the HRC, LGBTQ youth who are out to their immediate families are happier than those who are not, on average.